As an Amazon Associate we earn from qualifying purchases.

 Wired Push Up Bra

-When we talk about underwiring in a bra, we’re going to focus on the sturdy material that rests under your boobs (when you’re wearing a bra).
+When I talk about underwiring in a bra, I’m going to focus on the sturdy material that rests under your boobs (when you’re wearing a bra).
 This helps keep them secure and uplifted.

 A lot of popular push up bras have very durable and high-quality underwiring.
 This helps them achieve the uplifted appearance you are looking for.
 While there are many different forms of push-up bras, underwiring is a tried and true practice.
 Your favorite push up bra may be one with durable underwiring.